-Developers face myriad choices when building voice products.
+Developers face a myriad of choices when building voice products.
 Although the end results are similar, different approaches carry significant implications for accuracy, responsiveness, and efficiency.

 A common misconception is that adding any voice feature requires a speech-to-text (STT) component.
-This is not true.
+That is not true.
 There are many common use cases in which using STT actually results in a suboptimal solution.
-Relying on generic STT requires a few order of magnitudes more resources to recognize a meaningfully large lexicon compared to specialized solutions.
+Relying on generic STT requires a few orders of magnitude more resources to recognize a meaningfully large lexicon compared to specialized solutions.
 Additionally, contextual domain information is lost in translation, which reduces accuracy.

 Below are a few common voice design patterns and our recommendations for when to use each approach.

 Voice Activation & Always-Listening Commands

 Keyword spotting — detecting a key phrase within a stream of audio—is a simple yet powerful form of voice recognition.
 Voice activation or wake word detection (e.g. “OK Google”) is a special form of keyword spotting.

 A keyword spotter can also be used to create always-listening voice commands.
 The main benefit of using always-listening voice commands (versus follow-on commands) is user convenience, as it is not required to utter the wake phrase first.
 For example, a music player can immediately adjust the volume via always listening commands such as “volume up” or move within a playlist using “play next”.